Joseph-Rance/ms-hackathon-2023/README.md

 Used some kind of approximate monte carlo method with episodes split into discrete days.

+## Current state

+This repo will run, loss will decrease, and it will produce some results.
+If you change the reward weights, the output changes as you would expect, but the overall results still need some work to be actually useful in reducing environmental impact.

 ## Running

 Device is currently set to CPU so it should be possible to run after pip installing requirements.txt.
 Run with: